Conditions 2-Methyl-3-Hydroxybutyric Acidemia

 To date, there have only been 11 documented cases of 2M3HBA, so the outcomes of this condition are not certain.
 Researchers are unsure about how the condition would progress without treatment.
 In other organic acid metabolism conditions, children who do not receive any treatment often develop permanent brain damage.

 When we eat food, enzymes help break it down.
 Some enzymes break down proteins into their building blocks, amino acids.
-Other enzymes break down these amino acids.
-In the disorder, 2-Methyl-3-hydroxybutyric acidemia (2M3HBA), the enzyme 2-methyl-3-hydroxybutyryl is not working correctly.
+Other enzymes break down these amino acids further to their base molecules.
+In the disorder 2-methyl-3-hydroxybutyric acidemia (2M3HBA), the enzyme 2-methyl-3-hydroxybutyryl is not working correctly.

 This enzyme’s job is to break down the amino acid isoleucine and some fats called branched-chain fatty acids.
 This enzyme is also involved with hormones.
 Hormones regulate the body’s activities, such as sexual development or nerve signals.

-If your baby has 2M3HBA, his or her body is missing or making non-working 2-methyl-3-hydroxybutyryl-CoA dehydrogenase enzymes.
-When this enzyme is not working correctly, your baby’s body cannot break down isoleucine, which causes harmful substances to build up in your baby’s body.
-This can be toxic.
+If your baby has 2M3HBA, their body is missing or making non-working 2-methyl-3-hydroxybutyryl-CoA dehydrogenase enzymes.
+When this enzyme is not working correctly, your baby’s body cannot break down isoleucine.
+This causes harmful substances to build up in your baby’s body and can be toxic.

 Because 2M3HBA is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for 2M3BA, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engineoffered by the American College of Medical Genetics and Genomics and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.